 FWGS meets at 6:30 p.m. the last Tuesday of each month except December.
 Meetings are held at the Fort Worth Central Library (Downtown), 500 West 3rd Street, Fort Worth, Texas.

-Organized in 1997 the society now has 177 members with Donald Easterling serving as interim president.
-He can be contacted at firstname.lastname@example.org.
-The society operates its own independent library located at 110 E. Main St. in Mt.
-Vernon just across the square from the courthouse.
+Organized in 1997 the society now has almost 200 members.
+The society operates its own independent library located at 110 E. Main St. in Mount Vernon just across the square from the courthouse.
 The library is open to the public Monday through Friday 10:00 a.m. until 4:00 p.m. and on Saturday 10:00 a.m. until 2:00 p.m.
-The library is staffed by 15 to 20 volunteers.
-The Society meets at 7:00 p.m. on the third Monday in their library, and they publish a quarterly newsletter of about 10-12 pages.
+The library is staffed by 10-15 volunteers.
+The society meets at 7:00 p.m. on the third Monday in their library, and they publish a quarterly newsletter of about 10-12 pages.